pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

   * The topic will include options on how to limit this at the AWS LB level.
 * This topic instructs you to use the default LoadBalancer provisioned with an EKS cluster, instead of using AWS LoadBalancer Controller.

->**Important** This guide only applies to the Contour package from Tanzu Application Platform v1.7.0 and later.
+>**Important:** This guide only applies to the Contour package from Tanzu Application Platform v1.7.0 and later.

 ## <a id="prereqs"></a>Prerequisites